GoogleCloudPlatform/application-integration-samples/src/sftp-get-file/README.md

     1. Only Text files are supported at this time.
 Binary files will fail to download.
-    1. If you examine the log files for the `sftp-poll-path-for-file` integration, you will see that it loops through all the files in the folder that you provided as input, and attempts to download each file.
+    1. If you examine the log files for the `sftp-get-file-poll` integration, you will see that it loops through all the files in the folder that you provided as input, and attempts to download each file.
         The contents of the file are made available to you in the `Contents`